This article covers some advanced error handling techniques that involve filtering and nesting.

 Here's the complete scenario:

-Below is a detailed explanation from the 5th statement onwards:
+Below is a detailed explanation of the 5th statement:

-5. In order to use the existing folder in your subsequent modules (Upload a file below), you need to add an error handler route to the module and fetch the ID and name of the folder followed by the Resume directive.
+5. In order to use the existing folder in your subsequent modules (Upload a file below), you need to add an error handler route to the module and fetch the folder path to be mapped into the Resume directive module that follows:

-5.1 The filter at the beginning of the error handling route is set to handle only the particular error which appears when a folder with the same name already exists:
+5.1 The filter on the first route is set to only handle the particular error (Data Error) that appears when a folder with the same name already exists:

 5.2 The Dropbox > List all files in a folder module is configured to return all the folders in the target folder.
-The filter after it passes only the one we were originally trying to create (its name is stored in the
+The following filter only passes on the one we were originally trying to create (the folder name is stored in the

-5.3 Eventually, the Resume directive supplies the output for the failed module:
+5.3 Eventually, the Resume directive supplies the Folder path as the output for the failed module.
+Note that the Folder ID has been left blank since it is not needed by the 'Upload a file' module:

 Regardless of where a module is located, error handler routes can be created and implemented on all modules, except routers.
 Thus, it is possible to create an error handler route for a module that is already part of an existing error handler route created for another module.